Molecular and Cell Biology at Leicester

 We also provide postgraduate (MSc) taught courses in Cancer Cell and Molecular Biology, and Bioinformatics.
 We also host a large number of postgraduate (PhD) researchers from the UK and around the world.

-The Department of Molecular and Cellular Biology was formed in 2015 from the Department of Biochemistry, founded in 1961 by Sir Hans Kornberg, FRS, with the inclusion of approximately half of the former Department of Cell Physiology & Pharmacology.
+The Department of Molecular and Cell Biology was formed in 2015 from the Department of Biochemistry, founded in 1961 by Sir Hans Kornberg, FRS, with the inclusion of approximately half of the former Department of Cell Physiology & Pharmacology.

 The Department is housed within the state-of-the-art research building, the Henry Wellcome Building.
 The Department has >40 academic staff/principal investigators, a thriving research community, and holds a considerable portfolio of grant-funding.